Getting Started with Raspberry Pi Projects

 Why RPi?

-The Raspberry Pi is a tiny computer, low power consumption (ARM based) that you can use to learn programming through fun, practical projects and also allow us to have our own server to run 24/7 tasks that don’t require the expensive hardware of a PC.
+The Raspberry Pi is a tiny computer, low power consumption (ARM based) that you can use to learn programming, practical IoT projects and also allow us to have our own server to run 24/7 tasks that don’t require the expensive hardware of a PC / server.

 It can run Linux distributions like: Debian, OpenMediaVault or most commonly Raspbian OS.